elegant-scipy/elegant-scipy/sphinx/content/ch5.md

 We can see that the higher threshold seems to producing a better segmentation.
 But we have a ground truth, so we can actually put a number to this!
-Using all our sparse matrix skills, we can calculate the *variation of information* or VI for each segmentation.
+Using all our sparse matrix skills, we can calculate the {abbr}`VI` for each segmentation.

 ```python